Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Lessons learned and Future Research Directions

-The improved interpretability may result in reduced performance of AI algorithms in terms of real-time decision-making and prediction accuracy, which is unacceptable in mission-critical applications such as smart healthcare, autonomous vehicles, and smart grid.
-Hence, the trade-off between explainability and performance is an open issue that needs addressing.
-Another important challenge is addressing the issue of the high dimensionality of the data generated from the applications based on IoT in real-time.
-Furthermore, the generation of labels for the data in real-time in the big data era makes it suitable for classification is a tedious and demanding task.
-In the case of 6G-enabled applications that use heterogeneous networks, providing explainable and customised decisions is another open issue that needs to be addressed in future researches.
+The improved interpretability may result in reduced performance of AI algorithms in terms of real-time decision-making and prediction accuracy, which is unacceptable in mission-critical applications such as smart healthcare, autonomous vehicles, and smart grids.
+Hence, the trade-off between interpretability and performance is an open issue that needs addressing.
+Another important challenge is addressing the issue of the high dimensionality of the data generated from the applications based on IoT in real-time due to the high bandwidth and reduced latency of the 6G network infrastructure.
+Furthermore, the generation of labels for the data in real-time in the big data era makes it suitable for classification which is a tedious and demanding task.
+In the case of 6G-enabled applications that use heterogeneous networks, providing explainable and customised decisions is another open issue that needs to be addressed in future research.
 Another critical issue is the privacy preservation of sensitive data generated from applications such as healthcare, connected and autonomous vehicles, and smart grid.
+The malicious users or attackers can gain access to the private and sensitive data generated from these 6G applications through several means such as poisonous attacks.